All Episodes

 There's a lot of places you can go.

-You can go to USA jobs, and uh you'll see the announcements there.
+You can go to USA Jobs and you see the announcements there.

-And look, what I would ask people to do, go to the CBP website, customers board protection website, look at what they do, look at what ICE does.
+And look, what I would ask people to do is go to the CBP website, Customers Border Protection website.

 You have HSI and Aero.

-Do your research and make sure that you know look at what their mission is and see if you agree with the mission, if you want to be a part of the mission.
+Do your research and make sure that look at what their mission is and see if you agree with the mission, if you want to be a part of the mission.

-Get involved with your local community and and and educate your community uh on the benefits of enforcing the laws of this country, make this country safe again.
+Get involved with your local community and educate your community on the benefits of enforcing the laws of this country, making this country safe again.

 It isn't just about the presidential election anymore.